tigerros/show-file-on-ireddit/README.md

 # Show file on i.redd.it
 ## Description
+This extension:
-An extension that hides the default header/footer when visiting an `i.redd.it` or `preview.redd.it` page.
-Doing so improves the loading speed, removes trackers and fixes the broken zooming.
+* Hides the default header/footer when visiting an `i.redd.it` or `preview.redd.it` page.
+This improves page loading speed, removes trackers and fixes the broken zooming.

-This extension uses the `browser.webRequest.onBeforeSendHeaders.addListener` function to delete the HTTP `Accept` header if the domain is `i.redd.it` or `preview.redd.it`.
-By default, the `Accept` header accepts HTML, and that HTML is the "wrapper" page.
-When it is deleted, only the raw image file is shown.
+* Redirects `preview.redd.it` to the `i.redd.it` equivalent.
+This gets you the highest quality image, and you can download a PNG/JPEG instead of the default `preview.redd.it` WEBP (which is not a traditional image file).
+* Blocks a useless file on `i.redd.it` pages ([i.redd.it/favicon.ico](https://i.redd.it/favicon.ico)).
+This very slightly improves page loading speed.

 ## Installation
 ### Chromium